Sunday, December 31, 2017

 "pitch" that you sent me, as soon as I can

-confirm your identity.
+confirm your address.

 I replied that most, if not all, of the best known art critics throughout history have not been professional artists -- to which he replied my writing could hardly be compared to theirs.